-The information contained in this Academic Catalog is applicable to students on the first day of the Summer Term 2021-22 (June 28, 2021).
-Lake Forest Graduate School of Management reserves the right to revise, supplement, or rescind any contents of this publication at any time.
+The information contained in this Academic Catalog is applicable to students on the first day of the Summer Term 2022-23 (June 27, 2022).
+Lake Forest Graduate School of Management reserves the right to revise, supplement, or rescind any contents of this publication, including course offerings, at any time.